TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-09-27-open-source-behind-the-scenes-finding-the-rector-vision.md

     I often ask myself: What values should it spread around the world?
 Where do I take time and money to develop it?
 How should it scale?
 How to make it useful to both people and me?
-tweet: "New Post on my Blog: Open-Source Behind The Scenes - Finding the #Rector Vision"
 ---

 It's not always easy to work with community feedback, as opinions and needs are often unique, sometimes contradictory.
 Sometimes clean-code kills growth, sometimes it's the legacy.